 As, if someone suddenly comes in front of your skates, will you be able to stop yourself?
 Probably not until and unless you master stopping.

 Speed is as important as stopping while moving on a road, as there can be many cracks and rocks on the road, and to pass them, you will need to have a good speed.
-Not only roads but there are also many cracks on the sidewalk too.
+Not only roads but there are also many cracks on the sidewalks.

 If you are slow, then you will get entangled in the cracks and you may even fall.
 While, if you have good speed, then you can easily surpass those cracks or small rocks.